Skip to main content

 change-cvm-vlan

-These changes will take a long time to complete, but once successful, we can validate that it was successful at the AHV level.
-NOTE that the tag on vnet0 (where the external interface of CVM is attached).
+These changes will take a long time to complete, but once successful, you can validate that it was successful at the AHV level.
+Check the tag on vnet0 (where the external interface of CVM is attached):

 root@ahv# ovc-vsctl show